stcucufa/epistrophy/doc/manual.md

     join(FirstValue);
 ```

-* `cancelSiblings(child, scheduler)` is used by the `First` delegate to cancel
+* `cancelSiblings(child)` is used by the `First` delegate to cancel the sibling
-the sibling fibers of the `child` fiber (in the context of `scheduler`).
-This
+fibers of the `child` fiber.
+This can be used for a join delegate that needs to
-can be used for a join delegate that needs to do more than just cancel these
+do more than just cancel these fibers.
+In the example below, two fibers are
-fibers.
-In the example below, two fibers are spawned for buttons that can
+spawned for buttons that can increment or decrement a counter; the join
-increment or decrement a counter; the join delegate calls `cancelSiblings` to
+delegate calls `cancelSiblings` to cancel the fiber with the button that was
-cancel the fiber with the button that was not clicked, but also updates the
+not clicked, but also updates the counter value carried by the parent fiber,
-counter value carried by the parent fiber, based on which button was clicked:
+based on which button was clicked:

 ```js
 fiber.